fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 &emsp;&emsp;`numpy.load(file, mmap_mode=None, allow_pickle=True, fix_imports=True, encoding='ASCII')`: Load arrays or pickled objects from `.npy`, `.npz` or pickled files.
 Parameters:

-- `file`: `file-like` object, string, or `pathlib.Path`.
-The file to read. `File-like` objects must support the `seek()` and `read()` methods.
+- `file`: `file-like object`, `string`, or `pathlib.Path`.
+The `file` to read. `File-like objects` must support the `seek()` and `read()` methods.
 Pickled files require that the `file-like` object support the `readline()` method as well.
-- `mmap_mode`: {None, 'r+', 'r', 'w+', 'c'}, optional.
-If not None, then `memory-map` the file, using the given mode (see numpy.memmap for a detailed description of the modes).
-A `memory-mapped` array is kept on disk.
+- `mmap_mode`: `{None, 'r+', 'r', 'w+', 'c'}`, optional.
+If not `None`, then memory-map the file, using the given mode (see `numpy.memmap` for a detailed description of the modes).
+A memory-mapped array is kept on disk.
 However, it can be accessed and sliced like any ndarray.
 Memory mapping is especially useful for accessing small fragments of large files without reading the entire file into memory.
-- `allow_pickle`: bool, optional.
-Allow loading pickled object arrays stored in npy files.
+- `allow_pickle`: `bool`, optional.
+Allow loading pickled object arrays stored in `npy` files.
 Reasons for disallowing pickles include security, as loading pickled data can execute arbitrary code.
 If pickles are disallowed, loading object arrays will fail.
-- `fix_imports`: bool, optional.
-Only useful when loading Python 2 generated pickled files on Python 3, which includes npy/npz files containing object arrays.
-If fix_imports is True, pickle will try to map the old `Python 2` names to the new names used in `Python 3`.
+- `fix_imports`: `bool`, optional.
+Only useful when loading `Python 2` generated pickled files on `Python 3`, which includes `npy/npz` files containing object arrays.
+If `fix_imports` is `True`, pickle will try to map the old `Python 2` names to the new names used in `Python 3`.
-- `encoding`: str, optional.
-What encoding to use when reading `Python 2` strings.
-Only useful when loading `Python 2` generated pickled files in `Python 3`, which includes npy/npz files containing object arrays.
+- `encoding`: `str`, optional.
+What `encoding` to use when reading `Python 2` strings.
+Only useful when loading `Python 2` generated pickled files in `Python 3`, which includes `npy/npz` files containing object arrays.
 Values other than `latin1`, `ASCII` and `bytes` are not allowed, as they can corrupt numerical data.

 &emsp;&emsp;Returns:

-- `result`: array, tuple, dict, etc. Data stored in the file.
+- `result`: `array`, `tuple`, `dict`, etc. Data stored in the file.
 For `.npz` files, the returned instance of `NpzFile` class must be closed to avoid leaking file descriptors.

 &emsp;&emsp;Raises: